Totley Tunnel: Construction

 Totley Tunnel was constructed by the Midland Railway on its line between Sheffield and Manchester via the Hope Valley.
 The engineers were Parry and Storey of Nottingham and the contractor for 10.5 mi of the railway, including the tunnel, was Thomas Oliver of Horsham, West Sussex.
-Work began in 1888 with the construction of three brick surveying towers along the tunnel's proposed line, followed by a vertical shafts to the level of the rails.
+Work began in 1888 with the construction of three brick surveying towers along the tunnel's proposed line, followed by vertical shafts to the level of the rails.
 The Duke of Rutland had decreed that no more than one ventilation shaft should be sunk through his land and that work should cease from August to October, during the grouse shooting season.
 Four permanent and three temporary shafts were sunk near to the Totley end.
 The latter were cut through shale, and water was encountered in the first eight feet.
 The permanent shafts took longer, encountering beds of ganister, coal and rock.

 As the 10 by 9 ft headings were driven from the base of each shaft, water flow increased to 2.25 e6impgal per day – equivalent to 118 L per second.
 At the Padley (Grindleford) end, the situation was little better and work stopped for several weeks until a drain was laid.
 Then, at about 2000 yd, a spring was encountered which flooded the workings at 5000 impgal per hour or 6.3 L per second.
 A raft was used to inspect the workings.
 Shortly after that, the shale became drier and work proceeded toward Totley, the headings finally meeting in 1892.